 All George Mason University employees who handle or have access to education records, including all instructional/research and administrative/professional faculty, must complete one FERPA training session upon employment and biennial training thereafter.

 - Consent to Release Student Information Form

 - HB1 Opt-In Form

-FERPA Compliance Specialist: The FERPA Compliance Specialist will oversee training of University employees and other parties as required.
-The FERPA Compliance Specialist will also be the point of contact for assisting employees and eligible students regarding FERPA related issues or concerns.
-The FERPA Compliance Specialist can be contacted at:
+The Office of the University Registrar will oversee training of University employees and other parties as required, and will serve as the point of contact for assisting employees and eligible students regarding FERPA related issues or concerns.
+Questions can be directed to:

 Office of the University Registrar

-Custodians of Educational Records: All employees named as a Custodian for educational records within their purview are responsible for assisting the FERPA Compliance Specialist in complying with FERPA requests.
+Custodians of Educational Records: All employees named as a Custodian for educational records within their purview are responsible for assisting the Office of the University Registrar in complying with FERPA requests.

 A. Effective Date:

 This policy will become effective upon the date of approval by the Senior Vice President for Administration and Finance and the Provost and Executive Vice President.

 B. Date of Most Recent Review: